wazo-platform/wazo-doc/source/system/purge_logs.rst

 ---------------------------------

 Each plugin is a Python callable (function or class constructor), that takes a dictionary of configuration as argument.
-The keys of this dictionary are the keys from configuration file.
+The keys of this dictionary are the keys taken from the configuration file.
+This allows you to add plugin-specific configuration in ``/etc/xivo-purge-db/conf.d/``.

 There is an example plugin in the `xivo-purge-db git repo`_.